Is It Fair to Include Employer's PF Contribution in My CTC? Let's Discuss

 D.GURUMURTHY

-Yes it is correct CTC.
-PF Employer contribution 12% basic also includes in CTC.
-After 5 year CTC may include Gratuity, Bonus, Supper Annual & LTA.
+Yes, it is correct CTC.
+PF Employer contribution is 12% of the basic and also includes in CTC.
+After 5 years, CTC may include Gratuity, Bonus, Super Annual, and LTA.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute